Coolfield/Udacity-FEND-Personal-Blog/README.md

 ---------
 This is a simple two-page demo for a generic personal blog website.
 This is the first project form the Udacity Front End Developer Nanodegree, build inline with the project ruberic availabe [here](https://review.udacity.com/#!/rubrics/2667/view).

+With the exception of font-awesome this site requires no externally hosted assets and has no third-party html, css or javascript assets.
+No libraries.
+No frameworks.

 How to deploy
 ----------------
 This project can be forked and used as a blog with minimum set-up or editing required.